loganjsch/solemate/performance_writeup.md

 Planning Time: 2.085 ms
 Execution Time: 26.234 ms
 ```
+This explain is saying that when we do a search of users we are just doing a seq scan thorugh all users so it takes a long time.
+To fix this we are adding an index on the name column in users with gin to allow us to index while using the ILIKE statement.
 CREATE INDEX tbl_name_gin_trgm_id ON users USING gin (name gin_trgm_ops);
 ```
 Limit  (cost=77.03..95.94 rows=5 width=26) (actual time=0.185..0.212 rows=5 loops=1)